mnbroatch/bondage.js/README.md

 }
 ```

-If we had jumped, we would see the new node's metadata under the `metadata` property.
+If we had jumped, we would see the new node's title and header tags under the `metadata` property (along with the same fileTags).

-Notice that hashtags at the end of the line go in a `hashtags` array, and filetags (hashtags at the beginning of the dialogue) are on every node's `metadata` along with node-specific header tags.

 ### Options